Sign in tofeather

 Measurable cognitive recovery.
 Sustained bladder improvement.
 Baseline mood stabilizes.
 Aftercare holds the long arc.

 The boom in therapeutic and recreational ketamine is producing presentation patterns that did not exist five years ago.
-We meet them as they are.
+At our ketamine treatment center in Arizona, we meet them as they are.

 1. Pattern 01